cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 However, as CUE disallows overrides, deep layerings are naturally prevented.
 More importantly, CUE can also enhance readability.
 A defintion in one file may apply to values in many other files.
-Where one would usually have to open all these files to verify validity, with CUE one can see it at one glance.
+Where one would usually have to open all these files to verify validity;
+with CUE one can see it at a glance.

-CUE's approach has been battle-tested in computational linguistics where it has been used for decades to describe human languages, effectively very large, complex and irregular configurations.
+CUE's approach has been battle-tested in computational linguistics where it has been used for decades to describe human languages;
+effectively very large, complex and irregular configurations.